hamza-waheed-devsinc/magento_project/README.md

  rsync -a /tmp/projectfolder/ /var/www/html/
  rm -rf /tmp/projectfolder/
 ```
-- Create a new terminal session in the root of project and run the command ` composer install ` to install the required dependencies.
 - Switch to fpm shell terminal and install magento2 using its command
 ```
 bin/magento setup:install \